Unusual Mini Golf Courses With Blacklights, Dinosaurs, Funeral Homes, Pirates and Castles

 This miniature golf course features a roller coaster hole, a little old lady that lived in a shoe hole, a rodeo rider, Indians, and a merry-go-round in addition to many others in keeping with a carnival and storybook atmosphere.
 Mount Rushmore really doesn't seem to fit the theme, but is included just the same.

-Golgotha was open, closed, and re-opened in 2011, east of Mammoth Cave National Park, in Cave City, Kentucky and the property includes the new Big Jack's Rib Shack.
+Golgotha was open, closed, and re-opened in 2011, east of Mammoth Cave National Park, in Cave City and the property includes the new Big Jack's Rib Shack.

 Biblical Miniature Golf

-This one strikes me as very odd.
 Religious amusement parks seem creepy to me - like evil clowns and damp torture chambers.
-Golfing through the Red Sea or across the Sermon of the Mount seems wrong, like a concession stand along the Underground Railroad trail.
+Golfing through the Red Sea or across the tableau of the Sermon on the Mount seems wrong.

-Golgotha Bible Mini Golf opened in Cave, Kentucky in 1992, In 2008, it is open during inconsistent days and hours.
-This makes it more odd - you never know when it's going to be open.
-It's a gamble.
-Other courses with more regular hours and Bible themes have been found in places like some parts of Ohio, Lexington, KY; South Carolina; and Nashville.
+Golgotha Bible Mini Golf opened in Cave City 1992 and by 2008, it was open during inconsistent days and hours.
+Other miniature golf courses with regular hours and Bible themes have been found in places like Ohio, Lexington, KY; South Carolina; and Nashville.

 © 2008 Patty Inglish